We're going to be talking about, we're going to be talking about Julian Assange.

 That was the big one.

-The US Army helicopter attack in Iraq that killed 11 people, including two journalists.
+As you guys know, the U.S. Army helicopter attack in Iraq that killed 11 people, including two journalists.

-And sensitive State Department cables, the government says endangered informants working overseas.
+And sensitive State Department cables, the government says, endangered informants working overseas.

-President And definitely mess with uh with Hillary too.
+President and definitely messed with Hillary too.

 Trump has called Manning a traitor who should have never been released.

-Chelsea Manning, formerly known as Bradley Manning, came out as transly Manning, came out as transgender the day after sentencing.
+Chelsea Manning, formerly known as Bradley Manning, came out as transning, came out as transgender the day after sentencing, tried to commit suicide twice behind bars, and went on a hunger strike to protest her treatment.

 Tonight, a free woman, she is appealing her conviction and says she looks forward to starting her new life.